sharppy/SHARPpy/docs/source/install.rst

 We recommend you download the *Python 3.6 or 3.7* version of the Anaconda Python distribution.
 SHARPpy is primarily tested using this distribution.

+To avoid compatability issues with other Python packages, we strongly recommend install SHARPpy into its own Anaconda environment:

+.. prompt:: bash
+    conda create -n sharppy-env -c sharppy -c conda-forge sharppy conda  activate sharppy-env

+Otherwise, you can try to install SHARPpy directly into your current Anaconda environment:

 .. prompt:: bash

     conda config --add channels conda-forge